-- (1) Top-Tier Journals Publishing exceptionally high-quality scholarship in top-tier journals constitutes the strongest evidence of scholarly achievement that contributes to the meaningful advancement of the discipline.
-RTP Committee members, therefore, usually give significant, positive weight to such publications in their evaluation of a candidate's RSCA contributions for reappointment, tenure, and promotions decision purposes. - (2) High-Quality Journals -The fields of Physical Therapy recognize a number of journals for their generally consistent, high quality contributions to our interdisciplinary knowledge base even though they are not generally recognized as "top tier" journals.
-Although RTP Committee members must still evaluate the quality of any publication, an article published in one of these high-quality journals usually constitutes evidence of scholarly achievement. - 3) Books The academic standing of the publisher; published reviews; evidence of readership (e.g. size of the press run, sales, course adoptions); and citation frequency. - (a) Both scholarly books and textbooks are valued for RTP purposes. - (b) Although edited books are valued for RTP purposes, books written (or co-written) by the candidate are to be given significantly more weight than edited books. - 4) Sponsored Research The application for and securing of external funds to support scholarly research. - 5) Invited Publications and/or Presentations The stature of the editor of the special issue or book; the stature of other contributors to the publication; the academic standing of the publisher; the scope of the professional organization extending the invitation (i.e., international, national, regional,

-- or local); and the number of invited colloquia given at the college/university level. - 6) Conference Presentations (e.g., symposia, paper presentations, roundtables, poster sessions) A peer review process used for the conference; and the scope of the professional organization sponsoring the conference (i.e. international, national, regional, or local).
-Presentations at the conferences of the American Physical Therapy Association and similar nationally-recognized organizations are paramount.
+- (a) Both scholarly books and textbooks are valued for RTP purposes. - (b) Although edited books are valued for RTP purposes, books written (or co-written) by the candidate are to be given significantly more weight than edited books. - 4) Sponsored Research The application for and securing of external funds to support scholarly research. - 5) Invited Publications and/or Presentations The stature of the editor of the special issue or book; the stature of other contributors to the publication; the academic standing of the publisher; the scope of the professional organization extending the invitation (i.e., international, national, regional, or local); and the number of invited colloquia given at the college/university level. - 6) Conference Presentations (e.g., symposia, paper presentations, roundtables, poster sessions) - A peer review process used for the conference; and the scope of the professional organization sponsoring the conference (i.e. international, national, regional, or local).
 Nothing in this section shall be construed to mean that conference presentations of any type constitute sufficient RSCA to warrant reappointment, tenure, or promotion.
-Rather, conference presentations represent a form of scholarly activity that enhances, but does not supplant, the requirement that candidate's produce peer-reviewed publications in discipline-appropriate venues. - 7) Editorial Roles Activities in the capacity of editor-in-chief, associate editor, contributing editor, or assistant editor; guest editor for a special issue of a journal; membership on an editorial board; invitations to serve as an ad hoc reviewer on journal submissions; membership on a grant-review panel; invitations to serve as an ad hoc reviewer for grant applications.
-Such roles augment faculty members' required program of RSCA, but are insufficient to meet the Department RSCA standards required for favorable reappointment, tenure, and promotion decisions in the absence of other data-based research conducted by the candidate. - 8) Professional Consulting Activities The number and scope of technical reports; and the frequency and range of clients for consulting activities.
-Professional consultation is considered scholarly when it involves the creation rather than the application of knowledge and it impacts significantly on the discipline of physical therapy.
-Examples include original research when consulting for a company, creating national standards for an accrediting organization, and designing curricula for national or regional use.
-Evidence includes the original work itself, written evaluations by peers or professional organizations, or other type of rigorous and formal assessment. - 9) Internal Support of Scholarly Activities The number and scope of activities supported by awards, sabbaticals, and other forms of support for scholarly research funded by CSULB. - E. Criteria for the Assessment/Evaluation of the Impact of RSCA
+Although conference presentations represent a form of scholarly activity, conference presentations and published proceedings do not supplant the requirement that candidates produce peer-reviewed publications in discipline-appropriate venues. - 7) Editorial Roles Activities in the capacity of editor-in-chief, associate editor, contributing editor, or assistant editor; guest editor for a special issue of a journal; membership on an editorial board; invitations to serve as an ad hoc reviewer on journal submissions; membership on a grant-review panel; invitations to serve as an ad hoc reviewer for grant applications.
+Such roles augment faculty members' required program of RSCA, but are insufficient to meet the Department RSCA standards required for favorable reappointment, tenure, and promotion decisions in the absence of other data-based research conducted by the candidate. - 8) Professional Consulting Activities The number and scope of technical reports; and the frequency and range of clients for consulting activities. - 9) Internal Support of Scholarly Activities The number and scope of activities supported by internal grants, reassigned time, sabbaticals, and other forms of support for scholarly research funded by CSULB.
+Such activities augment faculty members' required program of RSCA, but are insufficient to meet the Department RSCA standards required for favorable reappointment, tenure, and promotion decisions in the absence of other data-based research conducted by the candidate.